bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 ## Extending The Grant Request {#request-extending}

-The request object MAY be extended by registering new items in [[ a registry TBD ]].
+The request object MAY be extended by registering new items in [a registry TBD](#IANA).
 Extensions SHOULD be orthogonal to other parameters.
 Extensions MUST document any aspects where the

 [[ Editor's note: we should have more guidance and examples on what